Outline

 Can I swap my funds between different wallets?

-- Yes, Zenswap lets you easily swap assets across various networks and wallets.
+Yes, Zenswap lets you easily swap assets across various networks and wallets.
 After connecting your wallet, swaps within the same wallet across different networks (e.g., Ethereum to Polygon) only require network selection.
-However, for swaps between different wallets on different networks (e.g., Metamask on Ethereum and WalletConnect on Astar), you’ll need to manually enter the destination wallet address.
+However, for swaps between different wallets on different networks (e.g., Metamask on Ethereum and WalletConnect on Astar), you’ll need to manually enter the destination wallet address in the recipient field.

 How does Zenswap ensure there is no slippage for transactions involving huge amounts?